University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_6.md

 ## 3.2 Identify variants

-do with snippy using .gff annotation as reference
+do with snippy using .gbk annotation as reference

 we will run snippy for one patient pair (primary isolate as the reference genome, and map the reads back from the follow up isolate back to the primary) at a time,